-Overall, the visual character of the Project site is a combination of both commercial and manufacturing.
+The mix of agricultural and residential land uses can be described as representative of views in the region; with a generally rural landscape dominated by single-family residences.
+Overall, the visual character of the Project site is a combination of both agricultural and rural residential homes.
 In addition, there are no significant trees, rock outcroppings, or historical buildings on the Project site that would be affected by the Project, and the Project would not alter long-distance scenic views of mountains, valleys, or other natural features.
 For these reasons, the Project would cause no impact on scenic resources viewed from a state scenic highway.